webmilio-terraria-mods/Infu/README.md

     }

     // ...
-    // We want to know if we should the player, presumably because he's wearing armor. public bool ShouldSlowPlayer(int itemType)
+    // We want to know if we should slow the player, presumably because he's wearing armor. public bool ShouldSlowPlayer(int itemType)
     {
         return heavyArmor.Contains(itemType);